 - Register with or reactivate the LSDAS reporting through the LSAC

-- Undergraduate and law school transcripts
+- Submit law school transcripts

-Again, in order to be considered for admission as a transfer student at Thomas Jefferson, you must submit an official copy of your law school transcript, as well as a letter of good standing.
+In order to be considered for admission as a transfer student at Thomas Jefferson, you must submit an official copy of your law school transcript, as well as a letter of good standing.
 Both documents should be obtained from your current law school and submitted directly to our admissions office by mail.
 In order to expedite the review of your application, please work with your current law school to receive the proper documents.

 Please note that our Transfer of Credit Policy generally allows for the transfer of credits for classes in which a student has received a 2.7 on a 4.0 scale (typically B-) or better.
 The determination for credit transferability is made by the Director of Academic Administration and Associate Dean for Academic Affairs only after a student is granted admission.
 The credit transferability determination generally takes 3-4 weeks after a student receives an offer of admission.
 In no case will a student be permitted to transfer more than 44 units of credit.